Most of the questions of our executive readers at Emerj.com ask can be boiled down to one theme:

 This compact 28-page report is broken down into four key chapters:

-- Effectively Framing AI ROI – Discover the most critical hurdles to near-term ROI, and best practices for deciding on AI projects based on their ROI potential.
+- Effectively Framing the ROI of AI – Discover the most critical hurdles to near-term ROI, and best practices for deciding on AI projects based on their ROI potential.

 - Achieving Strategic ROI – Position an AI project to deliver long-term results in line with core business priorities.
 In this chapter, you’ll learn three strategic ROI exercises to align AI initiatives to an AI advantage now – and into the future.